august 9, 2003

 5:45am

-'and all the news it just repeats itself, like some forgotten dream that we've both seen'
+"and all the news it just repeats itself, like some forgotten dream that we've both seen"

-dizzy and tired... still working on that space sequence's photography every night and animating by day while watching war and drinking beer. photography remains rough. i'm shooting in total darkness with horrible flourescent backlights that fog my vision with a weird gray haze over the top half of everything i see.. at first i thought it was smoke and the studio was on fire but then i learned that i need to avoid staring into the lights so much. my kingdom for a cameraman. here's something a little cheerier: it sounds like the big announcement that we've been promising for so long will finally be let out of the bag by mid july - with probable sneak previews in certain unnamed theaters at that time. no this is not the new film i've been shooting, which will be lucky to see release before the end of the friggin year. we won't talk about that. but do keep your eyes peeled for some cool news and stuff over the summer. there is a whole bunch more work to juggle and a lot of very late nights still to come but it should all come to a head someday soon. i got new glasses last week. lookin sharp. last night i dreamt about aliens. have grown increasingly angry with cnn's hypocritical war coverage. today they decided not to broadcast the iraqi video of dead american POWs because they said it was 'just too disturbing.' if you aren't prepared to show the results of war then you aren't fit to cover war. amid all of the video game explosions and excited anchorman warmongering i haven't seen a single dead body on tv yet which speaks volumes about media agendas
+shock and awe! dizzy, and tired... i'm still working on that space sequence's photography every night and animating by day while watching war and drinking beer. photography remains rough. i'm shooting in total darkness with horrible flourescent backlights that fog my vision with a weird gray haze over the top half of everything i see... at first i thought it was smoke and the studio was on fire but then i learned that i need to avoid staring into the lights so much. i imagine my eyes are constantly confused in there, for hours constantly adjusting between blinding bright little planet and starlights inside a pitch black room. here's something a little cheerier: it sounds like the big announcement that we've been promising for so long will finally be let out of the bag by mid july - with probable sneak previews in certain unnamed theaters at that time. but no this is not the new film i've been shooting, which will be lucky to see release before the end of the year. but do keep your eyes peeled for some news and stuff over the summer. there is a whole bunch more work to juggle and a lot of very late nights still to come but it should all come to a head someday soon.

 march 18, 2003